The Blue Door Gallery

 Visitors we chatted with were intrigued with the works and discussed which they liked and why.
 The large wolf paintings by Alicia Sampson Ethridge drew their interest and ours.
 This writer enjoyed the humor, spiritual character, and bright painterly texture of the pink wolves.

-One is also drawn to the delicate, linear portraits in the entry way by Shaun G. Day or the small, affordable paintings of bananas and pears by Forrest Elliot.
-This writer loved the quantity and variety of the abstract works, including Eliot’s thick, bright, flat landscape, reminiscent of the textured treats of Wayne Thiebaud.
+One is also drawn to the delicate, linear portraits in the entry way by Shaun G. Day or the small, affordable paintings of bananas and pears by Forrest Elliott.
+This writer loved the quantity and variety of the abstract works, including Eliott’s thick, bright, flat landscape, reminiscent of the textured treats of Wayne Thiebaud.
 Large and small, they abounded everywhere.

 Also fascinating were the pink and thalo paintings of Pamela Bates.
 Two large works of hers, evoking seaside land and water, were in the lobby of the medical practice.
 Smaller and more affordable works were scattered elsewhere.
 The pink Bates uses is striking, especially since she is a member of the group called Pink Abstract Art.
 It’s not a flat, stereotypical Barbie pink—it’s much more nuanced and subtle, with the lighter pink values sliding in and out of the blues.
 They show a masterly execution.